Joseph and the Sabbath Fish

 Illustrator: Martina Peluso

 Martina Peluso studied at the Art Institute of Naples.
-Her artwork has been exhibited throughout the world and she has illustrated several children's books.
-She lives in Naples, Italy with her cats Peppe and Ernesto.
+Her artwork has been exhibited throughout the world.
+Her previous books include Joseph and the Sabbath Fish and Og's Ark.
+She lives in Naples, Italy, with her cats Peppe and Ernesto.